no-mood/ebpf-vulns/XDPs/xdp_synproxy/README.md

 **Verifier:** Passed.

+**Exploitable**: The issue only affects stack padding bytes within the local `padded_config_data` struct.
+Even though memcmp may behave non-deterministically due to uninitialized padding, this does not expose arbitrary memory outside the eBPF program’s stack.
+The “exploitation” is limited to logic non-determinism inside the program (e.g., occasional XDP_DROP), not a security vulnerability.

 *Signed-by: Francesco Rollo*

 ### [5.10 intptrconv]: Converting a pointer type to an integer type or integer type to a pointer type